Ben435/Learning/topics/cloudflare-workers/README.md

 Publishes to the domain + route specified in the `wrangler.toml`.
 If no domain or route provided, will deploy to `<project_name>.<account_username>.workers.dev`, a free domain provided under either plan.

+## Worker KV (KeyValue Store)

+Persistent Key-Value store (string to string), available to workers as global variables bound into the script.
+Fast, and cheap to read/write, but $0.50 a month per GB past the first is quite expensive.

+In addition, its $5 per 1mil writes, deletes, or list ops, past the first chunk you get with the subscription.

+### Stats

+* Fully globally accessible (eventually consistent)
+* TTL support for cached values
+* 512B keys, 2MB values
+* 1GB free storage + 10mil reads + 1mil write/delete/list with $5 monthly worker subscription

 ## Integrations

 For Infra-As-Code, they have the wrangler CLI (just a NPM package, so can be installed anywhere), as well as support from: